Butare/butare.github.io/clean_architecture-book.md

 - `Service Level`: We can reduce the dependencies down to the level of data structures, and communicate solely through network packets such that every execution unit is entirely independent of source and binary changes to others (e.g; services or micro-services)

 What's the best mode?
 - The answer is that it's hard to know which mode is the best during the early stage of a project.
-Indeed, as the project matures, the optimal mode may change
+Indeed, as the proffffFject matures, the optimal mode may change
 - One solution (which seems to be popular at the moment) is to simply decouple at the service level by default.
 	- A problem with this approach is that it is expensive and encourages coarse-grained decoupling.
 	- An other problem with service-level decoupling is that it is expensive, both in development time and in system resources.
 Dealing with service boundaries where none are needed is a waste of effort, memory, and cycles.